Images by Sam Dean. Editorial supplied by Explore Boone

 Recognized as an Ultimate Outdoor Adventure Destination in the Southeast

+Situated within the picturesque Blue Ridge Mountains, Boone invites visitors to embrace the area’s small-town feel, laid-back attitude and endless activities.
 With its mountain flair, Boone is affectionately known as the “Heart of the High Country.”

-Of course, shopping is probably the second most popular activity, right behind anything outdoors.
+Of course, shopping is probably the second-most popular activity, right behind anything outdoors.
 Boone has the highest elevation of any town its size east of the Mississippi, which makes its climate more temperate than other parts of the state.
 The summers are cooler and provide the perfect environment to explore the area’s natural beauty.
 Perhaps that is why Boone was recognized as the ultimate outdoor adventure destination in the Southeast by Adventure Sports Magazine.
-With several nearby ski mountains, hundreds of miles of trails for hiking and mountain biking, mountain streams ideal for fly fishing, golf courses and the incredible Blue Ridge Mountains, Boone is the ultimate outdoor getaway.
+With several nearby ski mountains, hundreds of miles of trails for hiking and mountain biking, mountain streams for fly fishing, golf courses and the incredible Blue Ridge Mountains, Boone is the ultimate outdoor getaway.

 A day spent in Boone could entail hiking, shopping, taking in a theater performance, browsing art galleries or learning about local history.
 No matter how your day in Boone begins, it can end at one of the many cozy restaurants in the downtown area and beyond, and it will certainly offer an enjoyable look into one of the most scenic areas in the country.

 The cool spring temperatures, mild summers, vibrant falls and snowy winters guarantee an unforgettable experience for visitors of all ages and interests.
-Enjoy downtown Boone’s nostalgic feel of the town’s early days as the architecture and environment serve as a modern backdrop for this popular mountain playground.
+Enjoy downtown Boone’s nostalgic feel of the town’s early days, as the architecture and environment serve as a modern backdrop for this popular mountain playground.